2025 MLS All-Star Game: Background

-On May 15, 2024, MLS announced that the 2025 MLS All-Star game would be played at Austin FC's Q2 Stadium in Austin, Texas.
-The selection made it the first MLS All-Star game to be hosted in Texas since 2010 and the first to be hosted in a soccer-specific stadium.
+On May 15, 2024, MLS announced that the 2025 MLS All-Star Game would be played at Austin FC's Q2 Stadium in Austin, Texas.
+The selection made it the first MLS All-Star Game to be hosted in Texas since 2010, and the first to be hosted in a soccer-specific stadium.
 On March 18, 2025, the Liga MX All-Stars were announced as the All-Star game opponents, the fourth time the two sides had played one another and the second consecutive All-Star match featuring Liga MX.

 Pre-match

-MLS built upon a previous initiative to support the victims of the July 2025 Central Texas floods, in which the league, Austin FC, FC Dallas, and Houston Dynamo pledged $500,000 to support life-sustaining humanitarian and disaster relief efforts by launching the Texas Together campaign.
-Ahead of the MLS All-Stars Game, the league honored victims of the floods and recognized the efforts of first responders with an on-field tribute.
+Major League Soccer built upon a previous initiative to support the victims of the July 2025 Central Texas floods, in which the league, Austin FC, FC Dallas, and Houston Dynamo FC pledged $500,000 to support life-sustaining humanitarian and disaster relief efforts by launching the Texas Together campaign.
+Ahead of the All-Star Game, the league honored victims of the floods and recognized the efforts of first responders with an on-field tribute.
 The league also announced that they would donate 100% of the proceeds from an auction for signed MLS and Liga MX All-Stars jerseys to flood relief efforts.

 Skills Challenge

-The MLS All-Star Skills Challenge was held on July 22 at Q2 Stadium and included events in five fields: shooting, touches, cross-and-volley, passing, and a crossbar challenge.
+The MLS All-Star Skills Challenge was held on July 22 at Q2 Stadium, and included events in five fields: shooting, touches, cross-and-volley, passing, and a crossbar challenge.
 The rosters included ten players from the MLS All-Stars and Liga MX All-Stars rosters respectively, as well as four special guests.
-The four competing special guests were former USMNT player Clint Dempsey, current USWNT player Lindsey Heaps, Mexican women's national team player Nicolette Hernández, and former Mexican national team player Oribe Peralta.
+The four competing special guests were former United States men's national team player Clint Dempsey, current United States women's national team player Lindsey Heaps, Mexico women's national team player Nicolette Hernández, and former Mexico national team player Oribe Peralta.
 Internet personality IShowSpeed also participated in the shooting and passing challenges, but his results were not counted towards the overall score.
-The single-elimination Goalie Wars tournament held between four select MLS Next Pro goalkeepers also returned, and Houston Dynamo 2 goalkeeper Pedro Cruz defeated Orlando City B goalkeeper Carlos Mercado in the final.
+The single-elimination Goalie Wars tournament held between four select MLS Next Pro goalkeepers also returned, with Houston Dynamo 2 goalkeeper Pedro Cruz defeating Orlando City B goalkeeper Carlos Mercado in the final.